 We store your Data securely.
 You control who can access this information via the internet to those you have provided access to, or who have your User ID and password.
 It is your responsibility to keep these details safe, and only provide access to trusted parties.
 You may access or alter your Data at any time by logging in to your Vistr service.

 From time to time, we may access your Data in order to provide the Service.
 Your Data will only be accessed by staff on a need to know basis.

-We may use your Data to provide and improve our services
+We may use your Data to improve our Services

 We may use your Data for a range of purposes, including:

 - to provide you with the Vistr service,

 - to monitor platform use, quality and performance;

 - to improve the services we provide to you,

 - to evaluate the demand for new or additional services;

 - to better understand your business's cashflow needs (sources, uses) and what drives these needs in order to improve our cashflow forecasting capability and to help our related companies to do the same;